 Skip to main content

 Fabro captures a structured event for every significant action during a workflow run.
-These events cover stage execution, agent tool calls, retries, routing, sandbox lifecycle, git checkpoints, retro generation, and more.
+These events cover stage execution, agent tool calls, retries, routing, sandbox lifecycle, git checkpoints, and more.

 Event stream